glass-dev/glass/docs/examples/1_basic/photoz.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 83-88
+GENERATED FROM PYTHON SOURCE LINES 83-87

 After the photometric bins are defined, make histograms of the *true* redshift distribution :math:`n(z)` using the *photometric* redshifts for binning.

-Use the :func:`~glass.observations.tomo_nz_gausserr()` to get the expected tomographic redshift distributions using the same Gaussian error model.
+Use the :func:`~glass.observations.tomo_nz_gausserr()` function to also plot the expected tomographic redshift distributions with the same model.

 ..
-GENERATED FROM PYTHON SOURCE LINES 88-99
+GENERATED FROM PYTHON SOURCE LINES 87-98

 .. code-block:: default